-Lieutenant Duncan H Ostrehan was the eldest son of John Elliot Duncan Ostrehan and Alice Rebecca Ostrehan of Bank House, Cornmarket, Thame where his father was the Bank Manager from 1895 to 1920.
+Lieutenant Duncan Haldane Ostrehan was the eldest son of John Elliot Duncan Ostrehan and Alice Rebecca Ostrehan of Bank House, Cornmarket, Thame where his father was the Bank Manager from 1895 to 1920.

 He was born on 11th March 1891 and baptised at St Peter & St Paul’s Church, Worminghall, Bucks on 12th May 1891.

-His Colonel reports that he had been gallantly leading his company all day but towards evening they had to fall back a little owing to the strength of the enemy in numbers and it was then that he became missing on 21st July 1917.
+On the 31st July 1917, Duncan, by then a full Lieutenant, was posted as wounded and missing in action whilst in command of D Company during the Battle of Messines, near Ypres.
+His Colonel reported that he had been gallantly leading his company all day but towards evening they had to fall back a little owing to the strength of the enemy in numbers and it was then that he became missing.

 He has no known grave and so is commemorated on the Menin Gate Memorial in Ypres, Belgium.
-In Thame he is remembered on the town war memorial and All Saints and Lord Williams’s school memorial boards.
+In Thame he is remembered on the town war memorial and on the All Saints Church and Lord Williams’s School memorial boards.

 The Thame Remembers Cross was delivered to Menin Gate Memorial, Ypres, Belgium on 30th October 2015 by David & Jenny Dodds